Israel expands Gaza ground offensive, says efforts in south will be 'no less strength' than in north

 “Five people are still under the rubble,” he said.
 “God help us.”

-During a trip to the United Arab Emirates as the top U.S. representative at the U.N. climate conference, Harris said: "Too many innocent Palestinians have been killed."
+In a video from the same crowded al-Nasser hospital, UNICEF spokesperson James Elder said: “I feel like I’m almost failing in my ability to convey the endless killing of children here.”

-Mark Regev, a senior adviser to Netanyahu, said Israel was making “maximum effort” to protect civilians.
-In addition to the leaflets, the military has used phone calls and radio and TV broadcasts to urge Gazans to move from specific areas.
+Israel says it does not target civilians and has taken measures to protect them, including its evacuation orders.
+In addition to leaflets, the military has used phone calls and radio and TV broadcasts to urge people to move from specific areas.

 Israel says it targets Hamas operatives and blames civilian casualties on the militants, accusing them of operating in residential neighborhoods.
 It claims to have killed thousands of militants, without providing evidence.
-Israel says at least 78 of its soldiers have been killed in the offensive in northern Gaza.
+Israel says at least 78 of its soldiers have been killed,

 The widening offensive likely will further complicate humanitarian aid to Gaza.
 Wael Abu Omar, a spokesman for the Palestinian Crossings Authority, said 100 aid trucks entered Sunday, but U.N. agencies have said 500 trucks per day on average entered before the war.

-The families of hostages have called for an urgent meeting with Israel's Security Cabinet, saying time is “running out to save those still held by Hamas.”

 Elsewhere in the region, Lebanon's militant Hezbollah group said it struck Israeli positions near the tense Lebanon-Israel border.
-Eleven people — eight soldiers and three civilians — were wounded by Hezbollah fire in the area of Beit Hillel, army radio reported.
-The military said its artillery struck sources of fire from Lebanon.
-It also said its fighter jets struck other Hezbollah targets.
+Eight soldiers and three civilians were wounded by Hezbollah fire in the area of Beit Hillel, army radio reported.
+The military said its artillery struck sources of fire from Lebanon and its fighter jets struck other Hezbollah targets.

+Later Sunday, officials with Iranian-backed militias in Iraq said five militia members were killed in an airstrike blamed on the U.S. near Kirkuk.
+The officials spoke on condition of anonymity because they were not authorized to comment publicly.
+U.S. military officials could not immediately be reached for comment.

 Chehayeb reported from Beirut.
-Associated Press writers Samy Magdy in Cairo; Elena Becatoros in Athens, Greece; and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Samy Magdy in Cairo; Qassim Abdul-Zahra in Baghdad; Elena Becatoros in Athens, Greece; and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Credit: AP